KenKundert/quantiphy/doc/user.rst

 The following constants are pre-defined: *h*, *ħ*, *k*, *q*, *c*, *0°C*, *ε₀*, *μ₀*, and *Z₀*.
 You may add your own constants.

-Currency units ($£€ɃΞ) are a bit different than other units, they are placed at the front of the quantity.
+Currency units ($€¥£₩₺₽₹ɃΞ) are a bit different than other units, they are placed at the front of the quantity.

 .. code-block:: python